Care

 How to Clean Your Carbon Steel Griddle

-Endlessly versatile in any kitchen, Carbon Steel Griddles are the perfect tool for cooking everyday favorites ranging from pancakes and paninis to grilled fish and charred vegetables.
-Unfortunately, unlike your dirty plates and silverware, you can’t just throw your griddle in the dishwasher.
+Endlessly versatile, Carbon Steel Griddles are the perfect tool for cooking everyday favorites ranging from pancakes and paninis on the stovetop to grilled fish and charred vegetables out on the grill.
+Unlike your dirty plates and silverware, though, you can’t just throw your griddle in the dishwasher.

 While it’s not hard to clean a carbon steel griddle, there are some do’s and don’ts to keep in mind.
-Let’s dive in.
+Let’s dive in so you're equipped with exactly what you need to get—and keep—your griddle in tip-top shape.

-Endlessly versatile in any kitchen, Carbon Steel Griddles are the perfect tool for cooking everyday favorites ranging from pancakes and paninis to grilled fish and charred vegetables.
-Unfortunately, unlike your dirty plates and silverware, you can’t just throw your griddle in the dishwasher.
+Endlessly versatile, Carbon Steel Griddles are the perfect tool for cooking everyday favorites ranging from pancakes and paninis on the stovetop to grilled fish and charred vegetables out on the grill.
+Unlike your dirty plates and silverware, though, you can’t just throw your griddle in the dishwasher.

 While it’s not hard to clean a carbon steel griddle, there are some do’s and don’ts to keep in mind.
-Let’s dive in.
+Let’s dive in so you're equipped with exactly what you need to get—and keep—your griddle in tip-top shape.

 When to Clean a Griddle